1974 Wichita State Shockers football team

 The 1974 Wichita State Shockers football team was an American football team that represented Wichita State University as a member of the Missouri Valley Conference (MVC) during the 1974 NCAA Division I football season.
 In their first year under head coach Jim Wright, the team compiled an overall record of 1–9–1 with a mark of 1–4–1 in conference play, finishing in seventh place in the MVC.
+Prior to hiring Wright, Wichita State offered the head coaching job to John Merritt of Tennessee State, who would have become the first black head coach of a major college football.
+Merritt, however, chose to remain at Tennessee State out of loyalty to his players and assistants.